 November 27, 2021 | Personal Injury

 Yes, a pre-existing injury can affect your personal injury claim.
 However, that does not mean that you are not able to fight back in these situations.
-If you or somebody you care about has been injured due to the careless or negligent actions of someone else and the other side tries to use a pre-existing injury to prevent you from recovering compensation, you need to speak to an Indianapolis personal injury lawyer as soon as possible.
+If you or somebody you care about has been injured due to the careless or negligent actions of someone else and the other side tries to use a pre-existing injury to prevent you from recovering compensation, you need to speak to an car wreck lawyer as soon as possible.
 Here, we want to discuss how a personal injury lawyer in Indianapolis can help you secure compensation even if you have a history of an injury or illness.

 Never outright trust insurance carriers, even if the insurance carrier is your own that you have paid for.
 The stark reality is that insurance carriers are “for-profit” entities that want to make money.
 Anytime they have to pay out a claim, they are essentially losing money, even though clients pay premiums so that they will pay out claims when the time comes.
 However, insurance carriers will look for any reason to lower a settlement amount or even deny a claim altogether.
 One of the main ways that insurance carriers do this is by looking at a person’s past for pre-existing conditions that could explain current pain and suffering.

 Insurance carriers will investigate every claim that comes to their desk.
 Insurance claims adjusters are highly skilled at what they do, which is looking for reasons to limit how much money is paid out in a settlement.
 This will include taking a dive into a claimant’s past to discover any previous injuries or medical conditions that could explain the injuries that currently exist.

 When an insurance carrier investigates a person’s past, they could find an injury that allows them to shift blame away from the accident.
 Insurance carriers will say that there is no new injury and that they should not have to pay out compensation.